captain-joni/errorformulagenerator/README.md

 Plot in your Values for the Variables and their Error.
 If a Variable has no error, just type 0 (zero).
 (Every field must be filled out).

 After that click on ‘Rechne,Computer!’ and recieve your Values:
+Note that here the computation is done with the square root, so you dont have to take the square root of this value!

 ![alt text](https://github.com/captain-joni/errorformulagenerator/blob/main/pictures/pic_9.png?raw=true)